 - 1/2 teaspoon instant or other active dry yeast

-- 1 1/3 cups cool (55 to 65°F) water
+- 1 1/3 cups cool (55 to 65°F | 13° to 18°C) water

 - Wheat bran, cornmeal, or additional flour, for dusting

-- 1. In a medium bowl, stir together the flours, salt, and yeast.
+- In a medium bowl, stir together the flours, salt, and yeast.
 Add the water and, using a wooden spoon or your hand, mix until you have a wet, sticky dough, about 30 seconds.

-- 2. Generously dust a work surface with flour.
-Use a bowl scraper or rubber spatula to scrape the dough onto the surface in one piece.
+- Generously dust a work surface with flour.
+Use a bowl scraper or rubber spatula to scrape the dough onto the surface in 1 piece.
 Using lightly floured hands or a bowl scraper or spatula, lift the edges of the dough in toward the center.
 Nudge and tuck in the edges of the dough to make it round.

 - Fold the ends of the tea towel loosely over the dough to cover it and place it in a warm, draft-free spot to rise for 1 to 2 hours.
 The dough is ready when it is almost double in size.
 When you gently poke the dough with your finger, it should hold the impression.
 If it springs back, let it rise for another 15 minutes.

-- 4. About half an hour before you think the second rise is complete, preheat the oven to 475°F (245°C).
+- About half an hour before you think the second rise is complete, preheat the oven to 475°F (245°C).
 Adjust the oven rack to the lower third position and place a 4 1/2-to-5 1/2-quart heavy Dutch oven or pot with a lid in the center of the rack.

-- 5. Using pot holders, carefully remove the preheated pot from the oven and uncover it.
+- Using pot holders, carefully remove the preheated pot from the oven and uncover it.
 Unfold the tea towel and quickly but gently invert the dough into the pot, seam side up.
 (Use caution—the pot will be very hot.)
 Cover the pot and bake for 30 minutes.

-It also invites experimentation, begging to be tweaked with more or less whole wheat flour and the addition of nuts and seeds (flax? sunflower? pumpkin?).
-Loaves don’t last long in our house, so there are very few days now when we don’t have a bowl of dough rising on the counter.
+It also invites experimentation, begging to be tweaked with more or less whole-wheat flour and the addition of nuts and seeds (flax? sunflower? pumpkin?).
+Loaves of bread don’t last long in our house, so there are very few days now when we don’t have a bowl of dough rising on the counter.